 a.
 The Institute reserves the right to take necessary and appropriate action to protect the safety and well-being of the community.
 Academic misconduct relevant to any Institute activity will be addressed regardless of where it may have occurred.
 Non-academic misconduct will be addressed whenever such acts:

 b.
 Each Student shall be responsible for his/her conduct from the time of application for admission through the actual awarding of a degree.
 This includes conduct that may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
-The Code shall apply to a Student’s conduct even if the Student withdraws from school while a disciplinary matter is pending.
-The Code applies to Institute programs in remote and overseas locations.
+The Policy shall apply to a Student’s conduct even if the Student withdraws from school while a disciplinary matter is pending.
+The Policy applies to Institute programs in remote and overseas locations.

 c.
 The Institute shall retain jurisdiction over all Students irrespective of when the Student is subject to tenets of an agreement with other schools.

 The primary responsibility for managing the classroom environment rests with the instructor.
 Students who engage in any acts that result in disruption of a class may be directed by the instructor to leave the class for the remainder of the class period.
 Longer suspensions from a class can be administered only by the Vice President for Student Life and Dean of Students in accordance with this Policy.

 Student Organizations are subject to this Policy.
 Any Student Organization accused of committing or attempting to commit one or more of the following acts of misconduct is subject to conduct procedures in accordance with the Addendum “Student Organization Conduct Procedures.”